waywardgeek/evault/README.md

-# eVault - Secure Personal Data Vault
+# eVaultApp - Secure Personal Data Vault

-eVault is a secure personal data vault that uses distributed cryptography (OpenADP) to provide nation-state resistant protection for your sensitive information.
+eVaultApp is a secure personal data vault that uses distributed cryptography (OpenADP) to provide nation-state resistant protection for your sensitive information.

 ## Features